apurdom94/Computing-in-Contemporary-Society-CSI09101/Digital Divide.md

 ![Figure One](/Figures/Figure1.png)

 - The slowest speeds are seen in developing countries (reason)
-- Fasted are in the developed world (reason)
+- Faster are in the developed world (reason)
--

 ## Benifits of Digital Skills (Lloyds Bank Survey) ##

 - 99% of people in the UK have used the internet in some capacity in the last three months.